-The following standard will be effective for annual periods not earlier than January 1, 2017:
+The following standard will be effective for annual periods not earlier than January 1, 2018:

 IFRS 9 Financial Instruments - In November 2009, as part of the IASB project to replace IAS 39 Financial Instruments: Recognition and Measurement, the IASB issued the first phase of IFRS 9 Financial Instruments, that introduces new requirements for the classification and measurement of financial assets.
 The standard was revised in October 2010 to include requirements regarding classification and measurement of financial liabilities.
+In November 2013 the standard was revised to add the new general hedge accounting requirements.
+The standard was finalized in July 2014 and was revised to add a new expected loss impairment model and amends the classification and measurement model for financial assets by adding a new fair value through other comprehensive income (FVOTCI) category for certain debt instruments and additional guidance on how to apply the business model and contractual cash flow characteristics test.